DelSkayn/rquickjs/README.md

 - Easy bindings using proc macro
   (The interfacing between JS and Rust became much easy with `bind` macro)

-## Mostly stable
+## Development status

+This bindings is feature complete, mostly stable and ready to use.
+The error handling is only thing which may change in the future.
-This bindings is mostly stable and ready to use.
-Some experimental features like `parallel` which may not works as expected.
-Use it in your own risk.
+Some experimental features like `parallel` may not works as expected.
+Use it for your own risk.

 ## License